nickrussler/commentbox/README.md

 ## First Steps

+Create the needed datasource(commentboxDS) in the configs of your AS or rename the used datasource to one of yours (in persistence.xml).

-Simply deploy the demo project in any AS.
+Then simply deploy the demo project in any AS with eclipse or your IDE of choice.

 In case of JBoss you need to adjust the standalone.xml to support atmosphere: